Summary

 · Affordability First.

-Under AB 1284/AB 2063, the ability‑to‑pay must be satisfied before any work starts; under the CFPB rule, this expands into a whole ATR regime with third-party verification and consideration of escrow impacts where the owner pays property taxes through escrow.
-Programs should design projects yielding defensible net cash‑flow/savings and avoid “payment shock” from tax‑bill spikes.
+Under AB 1284/AB 2063, the ability-to-pay must be satisfied before any work starts.
+Under the CFPB rule, this expands into a whole ATR regime, including third-party verification and consideration of escrow impacts when the owner pays property taxes through escrow.
+Programs should design projects that yield a defensible net cash flow and avoid “payment shock” from tax bill spikes.

 · Disclosures Reduce Friction.

-Mandated oral confirmation (California) plus TRID LE/CD (federal, 2026) materially reduces misunderstanding and later disputes, particularly in LEP (limited English proficiency) households; administrators should operationalize Spanish forms and multilingual support.
+Mandated oral confirmation (California) and TRID LE/CD (federal, 2026) materially reduce misunderstandings and later disputes, particularly in households with limited English proficiency (LEP); administrators should operationalize Spanish forms and provide multilingual support.

 · Contractor Channel = Loan Origination.